The Lost World of Yiddish Films in Poland

 For his portrayal of Jewish society, Józef Ostoja-Sulnicki was accused of anti-Semitism.
 The accusations were powered by his previous publication in which he juxtaposed the so-called "Polish" Jewish with those who came to Poland from the depths of the tsarist Empire and who he thought were radical nationalists.

-Following World War I, Jewish cinematography struggled to regain its former glory for many years.
-The first Yiddish film of the interwar period came out as late as 1924. Ślubowanie (The Rabbi's Power / Tkijes kaf in Yiddish) is a film directed by Zygmunt Turkow.
+In the wake of World War I, Jewish cinematography struggled to regain its former glory.
+The first Yiddish film of the interwar period came out as late as 1924. Ślubowanie (Tkijes Kaf in Yiddish, or The Rabbi's Power) is a film directed by Zygmunt Turkow.
 The film was also fraught with controversy.

-The tale of great love, a broken promise and the Prophet Elijah evoked the story described by Szymon An-ski in the classical and at the time highly popular Dybuk (The Dybbuk).
-Although Henryk Bojm, the screenwriter of The Rabbi's Power was accused of plagiarism, the film turned out to be a success.
-That was mainly thanks to Ester Rachel Kamińska, known as the mother of Yiddish theatre, who played the role of a widowed peddler.
+A tale of great love, a broken promise and the Prophet Elijah are evoked in the story described by Szymon An-ski in his classical and, at the time, highly popular The Dybbuk.
+Although Henryk Bojm, the screenwriter of The Rabbi's Power, was accused of plagiarism, the film turned out to be a success.
+This was mainly thanks to Ester Rachel Kamińska, known as the mother of Yiddish theatre, who played the role of a widowed peddler.

-In 1937, a new version of The Rabbi's Power was brought out - Henryk Szaro created a film with sound based on the same script.
-But this time, the film was a flop.
+In 1937, a new version of The Rabbi's Power was released.
+Henryk Szaro created this film with sound, based on the same script.
+But this time, the picture was a flop.
 All the while, the silent version continued to gain wider audiences.
 It was showed in the United States in 1932, where it was completely re-edited by George Roland, a specialist in adapting European films for American Jews.
-Following the Second World War, in 1948, Turkow's film was screened in the U.S., this time under the title A Vilna Legend.
+Following the Second World War, in 1948, Turkow's film was screened in the US, this time under the title A Vilna Legend.

 The box-office success of The Rabbi's Power spurred the further production of films in Yiddish.
-In 1925 Henryk Szaro shot Jednego z 36 (Lamedvovnik), a historical film borderin on Jewish mysticism.
-Set during the January Uprising, an evil Russian solider terrorised the inhabitants of a small city before one of the legendary 36 righteous came to the rescue.
-According to a Jewish legend the world is inhabited by 36 nameless people who carry the sins of the world on their shoulders and rescue others by sacrificing their lives when it is needed.
+In 1925, Henryk Szaro shot Jednego z 36 (Lamed Vovnik), a historical film bordering on Jewish mysticism.
+Set during the January Uprising, an evil Russian solider terrorises the inhabitants of a small city before one of the legendary 36 righteous comes to the rescue.
+According to a Jewish legend, the world is inhabited by 36 nameless people who carry the sins of the world on their shoulders and rescue others by sacrificing their lives when necessary.

 The Golden era of Yiddish

-In the mid-1930s Jewish creators were in the spotlight.
-In the face of rising antisemitism, Jewish milieus consolidated.
+By the mid-1930s, Jewish creators were in the spotlight.
+In the face of rising anti-Semitism, Jewish milieux increasingly gathered together.
 While Hitler was strengthening his position in Germany, more and more Jewish artists were coming to Poland.
 Collaborations with Polish producers emerged.

-Saul Goskind produced Aleksander Marten's Za grzechy (I Have Sinned, Al chet in Yiddish) in 1936.
-The film (with sound) portrays the story of an ill-fated love between a Jewish officer and the daughter of a rabbi.
-The film received criticism from the Jewish milieu which charged it with recourse to escapism and fleeing real political problems by resorting to trivial subjects.
+Saul Goskind produced Aleksander Marten's Za Grzechy (Al Chet in Yiddish, I Have Sinned) in 1936.
+The sound film portrays the story of an ill-fated love between a Jewish officer and the daughter of a rabbi.
+The film received criticism from the Jewish community, which charged it with recourse to escapism and fleeing from real political problems by resorting to such trivial subjects.

-Nevertheless, Jewish film-makers avoided political topics, instead going for safer topics and proven conventions: melodramas, comedies and features dealing with everyday experiences.
-Yiddish cinema was an escape to lands of happiness.
-Films like Judeł gra na skrzypcach (Yiddle with His Fiddle), I Have Sinned and Bezdomni (Without a Home) are set in small cities which in an instance irretrievably disappeared from the Polish landscape.
+Nevertheless, Jewish filmmakers avoided political topics, instead going for safer topics and proven conventions: melodramas, comedies and features dealing with everyday experiences.
+Yiddish cinema was an escape to happiness.
+Films like Judeł Gra na Skrzypcach (Yiddle with His Fiddle), I Have Sinned and Bezdomni (Without a Home) are set in small cities which, in an instant, disappeared irretrievably from the Polish landscape.

 Molly Picon – singing star

-Also inscribed in methodology of the features dealing with everyday experiences was the film Mateczka (Mamele or Little Mother).
-Directed by Joseph Green and Konrad Tom, it tells the story of a widower with seven children who are being taken care of by one of the daughters – the Mamele, little mother.
+Also inscribed in methodology of the features dealing with everyday experiences was the film Mateczka (Mamele, or Little Mother).
+Directed by Joseph Green and Konrad Tom, it tells the story of a widower with seven children who are being taken care of by one of the daughters – the 'Mamele', or little mother.
 The character played by Molly Picon was the driving force behind the whole story.
 The film is one of the gems of pre-war Jewish cinema.

-Very few pre-war films made by Jewish film-makers for Jewish audiences survived to today.
+Very few pre-war films made by Jewish filmmakers for Jewish audiences survived to today.
 The majority of them disappeared during the war or were destroyed due to lack of preservation.
 Many Yiddish films are still waiting to be rediscovered and remastered.
-Some of them are kept in the archives of the British Film Institute, which has been struggling to find funding to catalogue the archives and restore the films for several years.
+Some of them are kept in the archives of the British Film Institute, which has been struggled to find funding to catalogue the archives and restore the films.